 Go Green Barrington works with community groups as well as individual residents, businesses, and government bodies to educate and advocate on behalf of the Earth and its people.
 Each step by each person in our community is a step closer to making the Barrington area a cleaner, healthier place to live.
 Each step creates a better future.

 Are you passionate about reducing plastic waste and taking other steps to help the environment?
 Would you like to hear speakers on particular topics?
 Let us know!

-We are always looking for volunteers and new ideas to help us make our vision a reality.
+We are always looking for new members and new ideas to help us make our vision a reality.

 Barrington joins in the fight for the environment!
 Go Green Barrington is an active member of

 Look at this list of just some of the many groups all acting as stewards of the environment: